 "Carved from Granite is a very fine meditation not only on the modern history of the U.S. Military Academy, but also on the value of character and intellect in successful leaders.
 For any reader intrigued by West Point's role in American history over the past century, this is the book to read."--Rick Atkinson, author of The Long Gray Line and An Army at Dawn

 “Betros has crafted an impressive study of the second century of the academy.
-Deeply researched, the book surveys the evolution of the institutions as it grappled with the forces of change that the 20th century forced on its curriculum and leadership.
+Deeply researched, the book surveys the evolution of the institution as it grappled with the forces of change that the 20th century forced on its curriculum and leadership.
 Betros is not shy in his criticism of his employer and has deep concerns about the impact of athletics on the academic integrity of the school.
 Betros’s work certainly compares favorably.
-An excellent history of one of the US’s most venerable military institutions.”—E. A. Goedeken, Choice
+An excellent history of one of the US’s most venerable military institutions.”—Choice

-"The author, himself a 1977 graduate of the Academy, praises the institution but also points out flaws that may impede its future success."--Al Hemingway, Military Heritage
+"The author, himself a 1977 graduate of the Academy, praises the institution but also points out flaws that may impede its future success."--Military Heritage

 "Carved from Granite is truly an insider's look at the institutional history of the USMA.
 The organization of Carved from Granite provides an in-depth history of the USMA and a detailed analysis of its core programs.
-While Carved from Granite is directed at the larger West Point community, its appeal should extend to all educational institutions, as it calls for setting priorities so that the focus of academic leaders is on students' intellectual and moral developments."--Colonel (Ret.)
-James M. Johnson, The Hudson River Valley Review
+While Carved from Granite is directed at the larger West Point community, its appeal should extend to all educational institutions, as it calls for setting priorities so that the focus of academic leaders is on students' intellectual and moral developments."--The Hudson River Valley Review

 “Betros deserves kudos for confronting the problems that he perceives are hindering West Point’s full potential.
 The result is a tour de force – an outstanding example of historical research, interpretation, and fair-minded analysis.
 Betros’s brilliantly researched analysis demonstrates conclusively that change, not continuity, best describes the history of West Point since the centennial.
-'These problems, most evident in the areas of governance, admissions, and intercollegiate athletics, have blurred the Academy's focus on character and intellect as the key developmental goals.'”—Cole C. Kingseed, COL (USA Retired), Parameters
+'These problems, most evident in the areas of governance, admissions, and intercollegiate athletics, have blurred the Academy's focus on character and intellect as the key developmental goals.'”—Parameters